11 Sep 5 Things to Do if Your Car Runs Out of Gas on the Highway

 While running out of gas is inconvenient, it doesn’t have to be an emergency as long as you keep a level head and ensure safety in your surroundings.

-A fuel-deprived engine will lose power and start to sputter, so when you start experiencing these symptoms on a low tank, pull your vehicle as far off the road as possible and turn on your hazard lights.
+Nonetheless, a fuel-deprived engine will lose power and start to sputter, so when you start experiencing these symptoms on a low tank, pull your vehicle as far off the road as possible and turn on your hazard lights.
 Determine your GPS location, remain in your vehicle with the seatbelt fastened, and call AAA, your auto insurance, friends, and family, or 9-1-1, as necessary, to get help.
+(Check out this article to see which company offers out of gas delivery assistance!)

 If calling for help is not an option and you are stuck on a remote stretch of highway, consider flagging down help and asking them to bring you some gas.
 As a last resort, it may be necessary to walk to a gas station if you have adequate provisions.